Eptwalabha/template-nokiajam/README.md

 This shader can be customized:
 - color palette
-- screen-door effect
+- screen-door effect *
-- pixel shadow
+- pixel shadow *
-- LCD noise level
+- LCD noise level *

+*: these can be deactivate

 ## Change the color palette

 The jam only allows three palettes: `ORIGINAL`, `HARSH` and `GREY`.
 You can set the desired one directly from the `Main` node with the parameter `palette`.
-It will update in the editor as soon as you pick one.
+You need to reload the scene in order to see the changes.

 ![all the palettes](./assets/doc/color-palettes.png)